viralharia/profile-repo-netlify-cms/src/pages/blog/2019-09-24-typescript-with-node-and-express.md

 npm run tsc -- --init
 ```
 This command initializes the typescript project by creating the `tsconfig.json` file.
-`tsconfig.json` files allows us to configure various properties of Typescript such as path where `.js` files should be placed etc.
+`tsconfig.json` files allows us to configure various compiler options for a project such as path where `.js` files should be placed etc.

 ### Installing corresponding Typescript modules of other node modules used in the project
 Typescript does not know types of various classes of different node modules used in your project such as express, chai, mocha etc.